$19.95 – $34.95

 4-6′ (+ 1/2” dia.)
 These trees will have an extensive root system and typically having multiple branches but many will be solid whips.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

-August appricot crabapple requires a minimum of 6 hours of sunlight for growth and fruit production.
-Space trees 20′ apart and use cages of at least 5’ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+August Apricot Crabapple requires 6 hours of direct sunlight for growth and fruit production.
+Space trees 20′ apart and use cages of at least 5′ cut to 7′ 8” to protect your trees.
+This process will ensure your deer eat your fruit in a few years, not your trees this year.

 SHIPPING/PICK UP